Shared posts

 To this day, it’s still a big challenge for me to gain weight or build muscle.

-When I was cut from the high school basketball team (which I thought was the end of the world), I signed up for a gym membership to get big and strong.
+When I was cut from the high school basketball team (for being bad at basketball, mostly), I decided I needed to get bigger and stronger, so I signed up for a gym membership to get big and strong.

 I spent the next six years training in a gym, reading every muscle and fitness magazine I could find, drinking protein shakes religiously…and had about 3 pounds of muscle gain to show for it.